-It took us around fifteen minutes to get the tickets (I’m going to write all about the whole train experience soon).
+It took us around fifteen minutes to get the tickets.
 In that time we saw about ten other people.
 The station and bus station are about two kilmoetees South of town and there’s not much else around.

 We started walking back towards the bus station, and in the direction of town and decided to get a taxi from the rank outside the bus station.
 We showed the drivers our booking at a private apartment and they went to fetch the chap in the link shirt.
 He agreed a perfectly reasonable price and we jumped in.
 He was incredibly friendly, chatting away in Montenegrin with a smattering of English and Italian phrases thrown in.
 We chatted back in English and cheerfully we head through town.
 He pointed out the beaches, calling them beach 1 and beach 2.
 En route he called our host to get directions and we were there in no time.

 I had booked our apartment on booking.com in advance.
 Bar does have a few hostels but we could have a whole place for almost the same price as a room so we decided to treat ourselves.
 The place was very clean, and as a booking.com “genius” we had a welcome drink ready for when we arrived.
 (If you book more than five times a year with booking.com you can access little deals and free welcome drinks, early check in/out etc).
 Here we had bottle of red wine to share!